[ Updated Aug 2, 2023 ]

 A better technique is to look at how the Pin designs of bloggers in your niche look like and create something different.

-On the other hand, if you see that everyone’s using earth tone colors, you could then go for something more vivid.
+On the other hand, if you see that everyone is using these colors, you could then go for something more vivid and distinctive.

 7. Apply for Rich Pins

 Rich Pins are Pins that automatically pull information from your website to your Pins.
-This allows users to easily see extra information of your article upon close up, which can increase click-through rate.
+This allows users to easily see extra information about your article upon close-up, which can increase the click-through rate.

 Rich Pins will also sync information from your blog whenever you make changes to your blog post.